codenificient/Fasolara/README.md

 	Sample site is live at https://fasolara.vercel.app/

 - <b>backend</b>: The initial backend server to handle operations between the frontend and the company remote database.
-It uses Express.JS and GraphQL
+It uses Express.JS and GraphQL.
+Development for this `backend` is paused in January 2023 in favor of the more capable Apollo GraphQL `server`

 	Sample site is live at https://fasolarabackend.vercel.app/graphql